 As with any new exercise routine, start slow.
 Take breaks if you need them, and stop if it hurts.
 Once you feel more comfortable, build up to longer, harder workouts.

 - Frequency: 3- 5 days per week to maximize energy expenditure (if obese) and/or improve cardio vascular health where weight control is not a primary concern.
+Walking is a great place to start!

 - Intensity: 40 to 75% max heart rate.